Folium Systems

 Folium is an AI operating-capability partner.

-Folium helps businesses move from confusion to a working proof, then from proof to a controlled launch path.
-The service model blends consulting, custom application development, knowledge architecture, agent design, governance, and operational handoff.
+Folium helps businesses move from confusion to a working example, then from records to a controlled launch path.
+The service model blends AI consulting and forward engineering, custom application development, knowledge architecture, agent design, governance, and operational handoff.

-Map the business process, pain, user roles, systems, data classes, edge cases, and first safe proof.
+Map the business process, pain, user roles, systems, data classes, edge cases, and first safe build.

-Create clickable tools, portals, RAG experiences, agent-assisted workflows, dashboards, or integration surfaces.
+Create clickable tools, portals, source-truth experiences, agent-assisted processes, dashboards, or integration surfaces.

 Package screenshots, browser checks, evaluation cases, known limits, owner maps, and launch blockers.